 Anil Sebastian is a busy person.
-We chat during the second lockdown, but it seems a little thing like that doesn't matter to someone like them when it comes to not only an outpouring of creative ideas but of positivity, too.
+We chat during the second lockdown, but it seems a little thing like that doesn't matter to someone like them when it comes to an outpouring of creative ideas and positivity.

 We're speaking mostly because Sebastian's just launched their half-hour-ish music film piece on Nowness, Daffodil: a sci-fi-leaning, part-animated, part-personal treatise, part found footage collage of images held together by the thread of his own electronic music compositions.

-The piece has a narrative that's futuristic, morally and sociologically complex and which opens up a whole lot of big themes.
+The piece has a futuristic, morally and sociologically complex narrative that opens up a lot of big themes.
 Using a mixture of the surreal and the real, the film is set in the near future and tells the story of a scientist (played by Anil Sebastian) "gone rogue", attempting to bring back the conscious mind of a child in the form of an AI.

-Billed as a "Descartesian meditation on existence and consciousness", it asks questions around "authentic" way of being in a time when technology continues to infiltrate our public and private life; whether AI can truly "exist" and have consciousness; and on a more individual plane, compels its viewers to ask themselves whether given the possibility to bring back someone they loved and lost if they would do so.
-It uses the personal as a lens through which to examine the scientific and the existential.
+Billed as a "Descartesian meditation on existence and consciousness", it asks questions about the "authentic" way of being in a time when technology continues to infiltrate our public and private life; whether AI can truly "exist" and have consciousness; and on a more individual plane, compels its viewers to ask themselves whether given the possibility to bring back someone they loved and lost if they would do so.
+It uses the personal as a lens to examine the scientific and the existential.

 Sebastian is also well known as the co-founder and director of the legendary London Contemporary Voices Choir, which started life about ten years ago when they were playing the guitar for Imogen Heap, and she asked them to help put together a choir for a special live-streamed show at London's Royal Albert Hall.
 They loved doing so, and the choir went on to live way beyond that initial performance.

-Here, we chat about the power of communal singing to platform less-heard voices, music as communication, imposter syndrome and a whole lot more.
+Here, we chat about the power of communal singing to platform less-heard voices, music as communication, imposter syndrome, and more.

 Tell me more about the London Contemporary Voices Choir

-Right from the get-go, we had this very unusual project that kicked the whole thing off—the Royal Albert Hall was the biggest live stream that ever happened at that point.
-It was a massive electronic music project with these pioneering artists, so it was really instantly different and refreshing.
-I'm really passionate about seldom heard voices, partly because of my own identity: being queer and non-binary and mixed race is kind of different.
-There was this opportunity to do something really different.
-But even if I tried to do something really super traditional, I wouldn't be able to because I would never be accepted in that kind of a world.
+Right from the get-go, we had this very unusual project that kicked the whole thing off – the Royal Albert Hall was the biggest live stream that ever happened at that point.
+It was a massive electronic music project with these pioneering artists, instantly different and refreshing.
+I'm passionate about seldom heard voices, partly because of my identity: being queer and non-binary and mixed race is different.
+There was this opportunity to do something different.
+But even if I tried to do something super traditional, I wouldn't be able to because I would never be accepted in that kind of a world.

 Yeah, I suppose the idea of a choir has certain connotations around it

 We're forming a transgender, non-conforming choir, and one of the motivations is that for gender non-conforming people, it's really difficult being in a choir because it's such a gendered thing—you know, girls stand over there, boys sound like this, girls sound like that.
-It really is a very difficult place, and a very vulnerable place to be: even if you leave aside the institutional racism, and all of the other stuff that goes with the very, very traditional establishment.
-Ours is a very diverse community: we have choral scholars from Cambridge, and we love them, they're incredible singers, but it's for all voices.
-It's got a philosophy of being genuinely open-minded to all voices and people who've been trained in very different ways whether that be through Cathedral School, learning at home, through a rock band or whatever.
+It is a very difficult place and a vulnerable place to be: even if you leave aside the institutional racism and all of the other stuff that goes with the very, very traditional establishment.
+Ours is a very diverse community: we have choral scholars from Cambridge, and we love them.
+They're incredible singers, but it's for all voices.
+It's got a philosophy of being genuinely open-minded to all voices and people trained in very different ways, whether through Cathedral School, learning at home, through a rock band or whatever.

 What do you think being in a choir brings people whose voices might not otherwise usually be heard in that way?

-The whole community thing is the biggest reason people say when we ask them: meeting other people, making friends, relationships, all of those things.
-But there's also an increasing understanding that music, and singing, in particular, is really, really good for your physical health, and your mental health.
+The whole community thing is the biggest reason people say when we ask them: meeting other people, making friends, relationships, etc. But there's also an increasing understanding that music and singing, in particular, are good for your physical and mental health.

 There's a deeper tradition in the UK of social mobility that I'd like to bring back.
-This is perhaps a simplistic way of looking at it, but hundreds of years ago, everybody was singing in their local choir, whether that be the people that worked on the land, or clean people's houses or the landowners themselves.
-So it was a way for people to come into contact with each other and meet people from different backgrounds and do something together.
-Obviously, back then, there were lots of other things that stopped social mobility, but I think the access to that was greater because there were lots of local choirs.
-It's a great thing for people different people from different sides of this very binary universe that we live in to mix.
+It is perhaps a simplistic way of looking at it, but hundreds of years ago, everybody was singing in their local choir, whether that be the people that worked on the land, clean people's houses or the landowners themselves.
+So it was a way for people to contact each other and meet people from different backgrounds and do something together.
+Many other things stopped social mobility back then, but I think the access to that was greater because there were many local choirs.
+It's a great thing for people, different people from different sides of this very binary universe that we live in, to mix.

-A lot of people maybe feel like they want to be able to prove that they can do everything themselves, and especially so when you look at intersectional oppression.
+Many people maybe feel like they want to be able to prove that they can do everything themselves, especially when you look at intersectional oppression.
 For women in music, for example, if anyone male has worked on the same project, it will instantly be assumed that they've done all the complicated technical stuff.
-That must be so frustrating and drive a lot of people's feeling that need to do show they can do things themselves.
+That must be so frustrating and drive a lot of people's feelings that they need to show they can do things themselves.
 That's also the case for queer artists and people of colour.

 Am I right in saying that you didn't formally study music?
 How did you get into it?

-Before the sixth form, the school I went to offered half an hour a week of guitar lessons that I shared in a group of three; that was good, that inspired me.
-But the college I went to didn't do A level music, and having expensive private lessons wasn't the possibility for my parents.
-Throughout that my dad was very ill, so the only option for me was learning myself at home.
-The best thing that happened for me was how, as a family, we communicated through music: it’s a really integral thing to our culture.
-A lot of how I learned was experimenting in my room and obsessively working at it.
+Before the sixth form, the school I went to offered half an hour a week of guitar lessons that I shared in a group of three; that was good and inspired me.
+But the college I went to didn't make A level music, and having expensive private lessons wasn't a possibility for my parents.
+My dad was very ill throughout that, so the only option for me was to learn myself at home.
+The best thing that happened to me was how, as a family, we communicated through music: it's an integral thing to our culture.
+A lot of what I learned was experimenting in my room and obsessively working at it.
 I ended up with my first professional gig as a guitarist when I was 17 or 18.
 That was quite strange because I've always felt that I'm not qualified to do this.
 I have major imposter syndrome in virtually everything I do.

 Yeah, absolutely.
 That's always my first thought: "I'm not qualified to be here.
-I'm not good enough."
-I think it all stems partly from racism: not being brown enough for brown people and not being white enough for white people.
-As a second-generation immigrant, there was a pressure to do something “sensible” to prove your worth: you have to work for the NHS or go and be a doctor or a nurse or an accountant or a lawyer—if you can do something that helps people and that shows that you're a good person, you deserve to be here.
+I'm not good enough".
+It all stems partly from racism: not being brown enough for brown people and not being white enough for white people.
+As a second-generation immigrant, there was a pressure to do something "sensible" to prove your worth: you have to work for the NHS or go and be a doctor or a nurse or an accountant or a lawyer, for example.
+If you can do something that helps people and shows that you're a good person, you deserve to be here.

 Tell me a bit more about your family's way of communicating with music

 My dad was a musician in his youth and played on the radio back in Malaysia, where he was born.
-But when he moved to the UK, he didn't play music anymore, the only thing that he carried on doing was DJing.
-He went down this very academic route, but that's all he would have been allowed to do, really.
-There’s a musical spirit in our genes and in our family and in our culture: on my mum's side, her sister sang in a choir, my mum sang in a choir, her dad sang in a choir, they were all singers.
+But when he moved to the UK, he didn't play music anymore.
+The only thing that he carried on doing was DJing.
+He went down this very academic route, but that's all he would have been allowed to do.
+There's a musical spirit in our genes, our family and our culture: on my mum's side, her sister sang in a choir, my mum sang in a choir, her dad sang in a choir, they were all singers.
 My mum sang at home all the time.
 But again, she was a nurse, and my dad worked for the NHS, and they worked extremely hard.
-All of us as kids made music in some way or another and still do, and it's our way of coming together.
+All of us as kids made music in some way and still do.
+It's our way of coming together.
 We went through some really tough times as a family, and the music was a kind of release.

 Vocalising and using your body to make sounds and communicate and express would have proceeded language [in humanity]: that's how fundamental it is.
 That's why we connect to it so easily and so instinctively.